 Northampton Local Plan

-The Northampton Local Plan Part 2 and its accompanying documents are currently being examined by two Inspectors who have written to the Council following their initial assessment.
+The Northampton Local Plan Part 2 and its accompanying documents are being examined by two Inspectors who have stated that, subject to certain main modifications to the Plan being made, they would be able to find the Plan sound.
+The Council have consulted on the Further Proposed Modifications during November and December and the Inspectors will consider the representations before issuing their final report.
 Further details can be found here.

-Information updates on other Strategic Plans in Northamptonshire and the recent local government reorganisation can be found on our website: Planning in Northamptonshire
+Information updates on other Strategic Plans in Northamptonshire can be found on our website: Planning in Northamptonshire

 National Infrastructure Projects

 Anglian Water is proposing to relocate its Cambridge Waste Water Treatment Plant to enable the regeneration of North East Cambridge.
-The project is currently in the pre-application phase for a Development Consent Order (DCO) which is now expected to be submitted in Q3 2022.
+The project is currently in the pre-application phase for a Development Consent Order (DCO) which is now expected to be submitted early in 2023.
 More information can be found here.

 Recent Appeal Decisions

-An outline application for 7 detached dwellings at West End Haynes was dismissed (4 November 2021)
+An application for 8 affordable dwellings on Land at Park Farm, Eaton Bray, Dunstable was dismissed (4 November 2022)

-An Outline application for 8 dwellings at Lower Caldecote was dismissed (17 November 2021)
+An application for 3 dwellings at Hill House, Wood Lane, Aspley Guise was dismissed (24 November 2022)

 A number of further appeals are pending including:

-- Ailwyns Acre, Cranfield (Written Representations – decision awaited)
+- East of Station Road, Blunham (Written Representations – decision awaited)

-- Shortmead Street, Biggleswade (Written Representations – in progress)
+- Manor Farm Potton Road Everton (Written Representations – in progress)

-- Whitley Road Shortstown (Written Representations – decision awaited)
+- Land at Runfold St. George Badshot Lea Farnham (Written Representations – decision awaited)